-a.
+- a.
 Sport Programs Staff will supply a game ball.
-The team captains, with the referee's approval, may opt to use a different ball if the captains agree (must be an indoor soccer ball/futsal ball, size 4).
+The team captains, with the referee's approval, may opt to use a different ball if the captains agree (must be a size 5 ball). - 3.
+Jersey a.

-3. Jersey

-a.
 Each team member must provide their own jerseys that are identical in color.
-Pinnies are available at the field upon request.
+Pennies are available at the field upon request.
 Goalkeeper must wear different colors than teammates and opponents.